zukunft/zukunft.com/docs/code_test_coverage.md

     \-- figure - 0 unit test calls shared by 4 classes
     \-- get - 9 unit test calls shared by 14 classes
     \-- get_description - 15 unit test calls shared by 21 classes
-    \-- has_phrase - 0 unit test calls shared by 2 classes
     \-- is_id_set - 0 unit test calls shared by 5 classes
     \-- load_by_id - 34 unit test calls shared by 20 classes
     \-- load_by_id_with_related - 3 unit test calls shared by 17 classes